282857341/nnFormer/README.md

 ```

 #### 3 Training and Testing the models
-##### A. Use the best model we have trained to infer the test set
-##### (1).Put the downloaded the best training weights in the specified directory.
-the download link is
+- Command

 ```
-soon will upload
+bash train_inference.sh -c 0 -n nnformer_acdc -t 1
+#-c means the id of the cuda device
+#-n means the suffix of the trainer located at nnFormer/nnformer/training/network_training/
+#-t means the id of the task
 ```
+You need to adjust the path for yourself

+the inference.py is located at nnFormer/nnformer

+train_inference.sh is located at nnFormer

+more detail about the command: [train](https://github.com/MIC-DKFZ/nnUNet#3d-full-resolution-u-net) and [inference](https://github.com/MIC-DKFZ/nnUNet#run-inference)
+##### A. Download the best model we have trained to infer the test set

 The Google Drive link is as follows：
 ```
 soon will upload
 ```

-the specified directory is
+Put the downloaded the best training weights in the specified directory:
 ```
 ../DATASET/nnFormer_trained_models/nnFormer/3d_fullres/Task001_ACDC/nnFormerTrainerV2_nnformer_acdc__nnFormerPlansv2.1/fold_0/model_best.model
 ../DATASET/nnFormer_trained_models/nnFormer/3d_fullres/Task001_ACDC/nnFormerTrainerV2_nnformer_acdc__nnFormerPlansv2.1/fold_0/model_best.model.pkl